New bodhran tipper

 Knitted tank cosy

-Posted by jerry on May 3rd, 2006 — Posted in Journal
+Posted by Jerry on May 3rd, 2006 — Posted in Journal

 Another small textile oddity – this time from Copenhagen, at an exhibition of artists responding to the theme of “time”.
 Artist Marianne Jรธrgensen exhibited a military tank wrapped in pink knitted squares, which she solicited from people all over the world.
 Well it does get cold in Copenhagen – and there are many wonderful ways of reading this … er… warm fuzzy tank ๐Ÿ™‚